flyteorg/flyte/rsts/deployment/configuration/auth_setup.rst

 ***************************

-Flyte ships with an internal authorization server, hence setting up an external Authorization Server is optional but recommended.
-Having an external Authorization Server enables Flyte administrators control over which apps can be installed and what privileges can be granted to users.
+As mentioned previously, Flyte ships with an internal authorization server; hence setting up an external Authorization Server is optional and dependent on your organization's security requirements.

 In this section, you will find instructions on how to setup an OAuth2 Authorization Server in the different IdPs supported by Flyte: